1. Versova Beach Clean-up

 3. Great British Beach Clean

 2018’s Great British Beach Clean was the biggest beach cleanup that the United Kingdom has ever seen.
 14,000 volunteers took to the shores of the UK, doubling in number from the previous year.
 Volunteers at nearly 500 beaches collected 8,550 kgs (18,849 lbs) of litter.
 The UK government even began to take action on marine debris, passing legislation on bans of certain single-use plastics.

 4. Puri Beach Clean-up

 “The sea is considered Mahalaxmi, the goddess of wealth, and hence should be kept clean,” Chief Minister Naveen Patnaik said.

-A mega cleanliness drive under the banner of ‘Mo Beach Puri clean-up’ initiative was organised on Puri beach to mark the International Coastal Cleanup Day.
-They joined more than 10,000 volunteers (leading to one of the most successful beach clean-ups!) from self-help groups, fishermen community, beachside vendors, hotel owners, photographers, government officials and employees to name a few.
+A mega cleanliness drive under the banner of the ‘Mo Beach Puri clean-up’ initiative was organized on Puri beach to mark the International Coastal Cleanup Day.
+They joined more than 10,000 volunteers (leading to one of the most successful beach clean-ups!) from self-help groups, fishermen community, beachside vendors, hotel owners, photographers, government officials, and employees to name a few.

 You can help keep the planet safe for the marine animals who are endangered by the plastic we use.
 For about the price of a coffee a month, eliminate as much plastic waste as you use and go Plastic Neutral with us today.